huggingface/hub-docs/docs/hub/spaces-sdks-static.md

 ## Space variables

-Custom [variables](./spaces-overview#managing-secrets) are available in your Space.
+Custom [environment variables](./spaces-overview#managing-secrets) can be passed to your Space.
 OAuth information such as the client ID and scope are also available as environment variables, if you have [enabled OAuth](./spaces-oauth) for your Space.

 To use these variables in JavaScript, you can use the `window.huggingface.variables` object.
 For example, to access the `OAUTH_CLIENT_ID` variable, you can use `window.huggingface.variables.OAUTH_CLIENT_ID`.